newrelic/micrometer-registry-newrelic/README.md

 ```

 ### New Relic Micrometer registry

+❗Notice: Everything below this point details the archived New Relic Micrometer registry and may not apply to the recommended OpenTelemetry Micrometer Shim detailed above.

 A [Micrometer metrics](https://micrometer.io/) registry for sending dimensional metrics to New Relic using the [New Relic Java Telemetry SDK](https://github.com/newrelic/newrelic-telemetry-sdk-java).